gaievskyi/event-loop/README.md

 # Event Loop Simulator

 This project provides a simple simulation of the JavaScript event loop.
-It includes the handling of macro tasks, micro tasks, and animation frame tasks.
-The event loop gives priority to different types of tasks and handles them accordingly.
+It includes handling macro tasks, micro-tasks, and animation frame tasks.
+The event loop prioritizes different types of tasks and handles them accordingly.

 ## Installation

 This project is written in TypeScript.
-We force using pnpm package manager for the best DX.
+We force using **pnpm** package manager for the best DX.
 Using **npm**, you can install it globally.

 ```bash
 npm install -g pnpm